 In 2017, the Trump administration imposed tariffs on Chinese products worth $34 billion.
 Many companies are now facing increased costs due to those duties.
 But there are ways to avoid paying the extra fees.
 To begin with, check the rules around exports to Ireland.
 If you want to import into Ireland, you must comply with Irish law.

-The fourth step in setting up a successful eCommerce store in Ireland is to figure out what kinds of things you’ll be importing from China.
-There are many different types of products you could choose from, ranging from clothing to electronics to toys.
+The fourth step in setting up a successful eCommerce store in Ireland is to figure out what things you’ll be importing from China.
+You can choose from many different types of products, ranging from clothing to electronics to toys.
 But before you start shopping around for some Chinese imports, consider whether there is enough demand for your product in Ireland.

 Top Irish Imports from China:

-China is home to over 4 million manufacturers, including thousands of companies that specialize in manufacturing products for export.
-These companies typically operate under tight deadlines and low budgets, making them perfect candidates for a startup entrepreneur.
+China is home to over 4 million manufacturers, including thousands of companies specializing in exporting products.
+These companies typically operate under tight deadlines and low budgets, making them perfect candidates for startup entrepreneurs.

-Once you identify a potential partner, you’ll need to set up a face-to-face meeting to discuss terms.
-You’ll want to negotiate a price based on projected demand at this stage.
+Once you identify a potential partner, you must discuss terms with suppliers.
+You’ll want to negotiate a price based on projected demand.
 This way, you won’t end up paying too much for something that doesn’t meet your needs.
 You’ll need to sign a contract detailing your expectations when you reach an agreement.
-Then you’ll need to send payment via Western Union or MoneyGram.
-Once the money arrives, the supplier will ship the item(s).
+Then you’ll need to send the payment.
+Once the money arrives, the supplier will start production & ship the item(s).
 Depending on the size of your order, delivery times vary.
-Most items arrive within 2 weeks, although larger orders can take longer.
+Most items are completed within two weeks, although larger orders can take longer.

 Step 6: Estimate your tax liability

-The good news is that the process of importing and exporting goods to China is pretty straightforward.
-You just need to make sure you follow a few rules and regulations and keep up to date with the latest changes.
+The good news is that importing and exporting goods to China is straightforward.
+You need to follow a few rules and regulations and keep up to date with the latest changes.

 VAT, customs duty, and excise duty are the import taxes the Irish Government charges from importers.
 VAT is charged based on where the goods are sold.
-Customs duty applies to imported products that are destined to be consumed within China.
+Customs duty applies to imported products destined to be consumed in China.
 Excise duty is levied on certain specific categories of goods, such as alcohol and tobacco products.

 Step 7: Hire a freight forwarder in china

 Chinese freight forwarders are very efficient and affordable.
-But not all freight forwarders have the same level of expertise.
+However, not all freight forwarders have the same level of expertise.
 And as China exports all over the world, the country has thousands of freight forwarders.
-Therefore, it is not easy to find a good freight forwarder.
+Therefore, finding a good freight forwarder is challenging.
 You MUST know how to find a good freight forwarder in China.
 This will reduce your shipping costs by a great deal.

-2. What are the options while Shipping from China to Ireland?
+2. What are the shipping options from China to Ireland?

 2.1.
 Express shipping from china to Ireland

-As a professional international logistics service providers, we have been committed to provide professional and efficient international express services like DHL, UPS, FEDEX, EMS, the delivery time is about 3 to 5 work days for Express shipping to Ireland, and we are the official partner of the express companies, so we can provide you with reliable, flexible and cost-effective international express services.
-The distribution areas including Dublin, Cork, Limerick, Galway, Kildale, Waterford, Carey County, Mayo County, and so on.
+As a professional international logistics service provider, we have been committed to providing professional and efficient international express services like DHL, UPS, FedEx, and EMS, the delivery time is about 3 to 5 work days for Express shipping to Ireland, and we are the official partner of the express companies, so we can provide you with reliable, flexible and cost-effective international express services.
+The distribution areas include Dublin, Cork, Limerick, Galway, Kildale, Waterford, Carey County, Mayo County, and so on.